 Sales Managers - 12.9%

 Network Systems & Data Communication Analysts - 53.0%

 UHCL's student newspaper, The Signal, is published seven times a semester by communication students enrolled in the Newspaper Publication class.
 It provides news to the campus community concerning university events and issues.

 To view current, past issues and The Signal News Blog, visit The Signal web site.
-For more information, contact the faculty adviser, Taleen Washington, at 281-283-2572 or Washington@uhcl.edu.
+For more information, contact the faculty advisor, Taleen Washington, at 281-283-2572 or Washington@uhcl.edu.

 For more information about the Communication program at UHCL, please contact

 2700 Bay Area Blvd

 Houston, TX 77058-1098